ahmadreza-log/opticore/README.md

 OptiCore is a performance-focused WordPress plugin that ships with a curated set of switches for common front-end and back-end optimizations.
 The plugin exposes a modern settings panel inside the admin dashboard that lets site owners toggle features without writing code, while developers can selectively load the underlying optimisation snippets on demand.

+The codebase is heavily documented with inline PHPDoc and JS comments to make it easy to understand how each optimisation works under the hood.

 ## Features

 - Disable heavy or unused core assets (emojis, Dashicons, embeds, jQuery Migrate, global styles, REST links, etc.).